 Through nonofficial channels, the two countries try to have contact.
 In April 1952, several delegations are invited to Moscow to attend the International Economic Conference.
 This conference aims to circumvent the embargo imposed by the UN during the Korea War.
 Japanese businessmen attended this conference and in June 1952 a trade agreement is made with Japanese private companies.

-“From the 1950s, Beijing practiced People’s Diplomacy toward Japan, a semiofficial diplomatic campaign aimed at changing Tokyo’s policy of nonrecognition of Beijing and undercutting its security alliance with Washington.”
+Since the 1950s, Beijing implemented People’s Diplomacy towards Japan, a semi-official diplomatic initiative designed to alter Tokyo's policy of non-recognition of Beijing and undermine its security alliance with Washington.

 In January 1949 the SU, Poland, Czechoslovakia, Romania, Bulgaria and Hungary formed the Council for Mutual Economic Assistance.
 China is excluded from this organization.